JetBrains/teamcity-documentation/topics/common-problems.md

 ## TeamCity installation problems

-If the TeamCity Web UI cannot be accessed after installation, you might be running TeamCity on a port that is already in use by another program.
+If the TeamCity web UI cannot be accessed after installation, you might be running TeamCity on a port that is already in use by another program.
 [Check and configure](installing-and-configuring-the-teamcity-server.md#Installation+Configuration) your TeamCity installation.

 __[Back to top](#Most+frequently+used+documentation+sections)__